Skip to main content

 Solution.

-1. To find the \(x\)-intercepts, we solve the equation
+1. To find the \(x\)-intercepts, we use extraction of roots to solve the equation

 Because the square root of a negative number is undefined, this parabola has no \(x\)-intercepts.